QuantumKya/molecool/devlog/DEVLOG_9.md

 ![Maine Demo Kiya](img/devlog_9_demo_kiya.gif)

-The dropdown's appearing where you click was pretty hard to get working, but it's great now!
+Making the dropdown appear where you click was kinda tricky to get working, but it's great now!

 I also made it so you can't make bonds that couldn't exist in real life; e.g., H3.
-Yeah, Hydrogen can only have one covalent bond lol.
+Yeah, hydrogen can only have one covalent bond.
 Here's the simple fix:

 ```js